It’s a familiar situation for many parents: Your child is playing in the yard barefoot and comes in complaining that they stepped on something.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You take a look at their foot.
-Sure enough, you notice a tiny splinter.
+Sure enough, you see a tiny splinter.

 Should you grab the tweezers from the medicine cabinet, or take your child to urgent care to have it removed?
 Or does it even need to be taken out at all?

-It is especially important to have organic material – say, a piece of wood or a thorn – removed as soon as possible, as it may become infected more quickly than inorganic material such as metal or glass, says pediatrician Kyle Mudd, DO.
-It should be removed that day, if possible.
+It’s especially important to have organic material — like a piece of wood or a thorn — removed as soon as possible, as it may become infected more quickly than inorganic material — like metal or glass — says pediatrician W. Kyle Mudd, DO.
+The splinter should be removed that day if possible, too.

 Once you’ve determined that a splinter needs to come out, it’s time to decide if you’re the best person for the job.
 Most often, you’ll be able to save a trip to the doctor by removing it yourself.
 But Dr. Mudd suggests leaving it to the pros if:

 - The splinter has entered the skin near the eye or under the fingernail.

 - You notice any signs of infection, like red or hardened skin, or discharge that’s white or yellow.